vladmalik/ABStats.js/README.md

 ABStats.js / ABStats.php
 ==========

 A statistical library for A/B testing (Version 1.01).
 You can use this library to embed analytics into existing programs, enhance user scripts, or just learn about statistics.
-The code is anotated and readable.
+The code is designed to be readable.

 Functions included
 ----------------------